 When the ship sailed through the Panama Canal, it was like an all-day party.
 A local expert came onboard to describe what we were seeing.
 Passengers crowded the rails, took photos, listened to the expert commentary over the outdoor loudspeaker while enjoying mimosas and a special breakfast on the pool deck.

+Our experience on the Silver Cloud Panama Canal Cruise was simply divine.
 Silver Cloud is the type of ship that we’d choose when cruising the Caribbean or the Greek Islands—small enough to take us to those out-of-the-way islands and away from the crowds but with the amenities that we expect in a small ship luxury cruise.